Cr0wTom/caringcaribou/documentation/uds_fuzz.md

 CARING CARIBOU NEXT v0.x
 -------------------------

-Loaded module 'uds_fuzz'
+Loading module 'uds_fuzz'

-usage: ccn.py uds_fuzz seed_randomness_fuzzer [-h] [-t ITERATIONS] [-r RTYPE] [-id RTYPE] [-m RMETHOD] [-d D]
+usage: ccn.py uds_fuzz seed_randomness_fuzzer [-h] [-t ITERATIONS] [-r RTYPE] [-id RTYPE] [-g GPIO] [-m RMETHOD] [-d D]
+                                              [-p P] [-np]
                                               stype src dst

 positional arguments:
-  stype                 Describe the session sequence followed by the target ECU.e.g. if the following sequence is
+  stype                 Describe the session sequence followed by the target ECU.e.g. if the following sequence is needed in
-                        needed in order to request a seed: Request 1 - 1003 (Diagnostic Session Control), Request 2 - 1102 (ECUReset), Request 3 - 1005 (Diagnostic Session Control), Request 4 - 2705 (Security
+                        order to request a seed: Request 1 - 1003 (Diagnostic Session Control), Request 2 - 1102 (ECUReset),
+                        Request 3 - 1005 (Diagnostic Session Control), Request 4 - 2705 (Security Access Seed Request).
+The
-                        Access Seed Request).
-The option should be: 1003110210052705 src                   arbitration ID to transmit to dst                   arbitration ID to listen to
+                        option should be: 1003110210052705 src                   arbitration ID to transmit to dst                   arbitration ID to listen to

 optional arguments:
   -h, --help            show this help message and exit -t ITERATIONS, --iter ITERATIONS
                         Number of iterations of seed requests.
-It is highly suggested to perform >=1000 for accurate results. (default: 1000)
+It is highly suggested to perform >=1000 for accurate results.
+                        (default: 1000)
   -r RTYPE, --reset RTYPE
                         Enable reset between security seed requests.
-Valid RTYPE integers are: 1=hardReset, 2=key off/on, 3=softReset, 4=enable rapid power shutdown, 5=disable rapid power shutdown.
-This attack is based on hard ECUReset (1) as it targets seed randomness based on the system clock.
+Valid RTYPE integers are: 0=External Relay, 1=ECUReset hardReset, 2=ECUReset key off/on, 3=ECUReset softReset, 4=ECUReset enable rapid power shutdown, 5=ECUReset disable rapid power shutdown.
+This attack is based on hard ECUReset (1) as it targets seed randomness based on the system clock. (default: hardReset) -id RTYPE, --inter_delay RTYPE
-                        (default: hardReset)
-  -id RTYPE, --inter_delay RTYPE
                         Intermediate delay between messages:(default: 0.1)
+  -g GPIO, --gpio GPIO  GPIO Pin option, used after -r 0 option, where reset type is set as an external physical
-  -m RMETHOD, --reset_method RMETHOD
+                        relay.
+Default setup uses a Raspberry Pi to easily setup the GPIO pin of the relay.(default: 7) -m RMETHOD, --reset_method RMETHOD
                         The method that the ECUReset will happen: 1=before each seed request 0=once before the seed requests start (default: 1) *This method works better with option 1.*
   -d D, --delay D       Wait D seconds between reset and security seed request.
-You'll likely need to increase this
+You'll likely need to increase this when
-                        when using RTYPE: 1=hardReset.
-Does nothing if RTYPE is None. (default: 3.901)
+                        using RTYPE: 1=hardReset.
+Does nothing if RTYPE is None. (default: 3.901) -p P, --padding P     padding to be used in target messages (default: 0) -np, --no_padding     trigger for cases where no padding is required, to enable set the option to 1. (default: 0)
 ```

 ## Delay Fuzzer